techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/teams-phones-certified-hardware.md

 The following devices are certified under the Microsoft Teams phones Android Certification Program.

 > [!NOTE]
 > Certification end dates for Android 12 based devices has been extended by one year, from October 4, 2026, to August 15, 2027.
-The folowing information reflects current certification end dates.
+The following information reflects current certification end dates.

 | Device model | Firmware version | Current certification end date | Android OS version |
 |:---------------------------------------|:-----------------------------------------|:-----------------------------|-----------------------------------|